 You cannot drive yourself home after blepharoplasty as you will be on pain medication and have blurry vision due to the procedure focusing on the eye area.
 If you think you need to run any errands for the first five to ten days after surgery, you should plan and ask a family member, friend, or significant other if they will do them for you as needed.

 If I don’t need surgery, what are non-surgical alternatives to blepharoplasty?

 While non-surgical treatments are available alongside blepharoplasty, you can get these on their own if you are not yet a candidate for anything surgical.
 Dr. Kaplan offers various treatments that target minor aging concerns and can potentially postpone the need for surgical intervention.

 If Dr. Kaplan and yourself agree that you are not an ideal candidate for blepharoplasty during your consultation, he may recommend the following procedures to target your eye aging concerns:

 - Laser skin resurfacing

 - Injectable fillers

-To find out if you are a candidate for any of the blepharoplasty procedures offered at The Kaplan Center in New Jersey, schedule a consultation with Dr. Kaplan so he can thoroughly assess your conditions and goals.
+To find out if you are a candidate for any of the blepharoplasty procedures offered at The Kaplan Center in New Jersey, schedule a consultation with Dr. Kaplan so he can answer all your blepharoplasty questions and to thoroughly assess your conditions and goals